leafleaf90/dev-journey/_posts/2020-05-25-digital-minimalism-1-images.md

 -Identify folders that you want to share with friends or always want to have easy access to (without having to reach for the Backblaze copy or external drive).
 Create the responding album in Google Photos.

 -Manually drag the images from the folder into the new album to upload.
 Sometimes I curate further at this step, as you might want to keep 48 images of your aunt opening her Christmas present in the backup, but only share the very best of them with the extended family.

--Share with friends and family to your heart's content!

 ## Make use of your images